 As yoga teachers everywhere are wont to repeat, unfurling your mat is akin to finding your own personal oasis: Yoga is a time for focusing solely on you.
-Sure, it increases your heart rate, improves flexibility, and tones major muscle groups, but it also centers you and slows your mind—something beneficial for everyone, but especially those of us with anxiety or depression.
+Sure it increases your heart rate, improves flexibility and tones major muscle groups, but it also centres and slows your mind—something beneficial for everyone, but especially those of us with anxiety or depression.
 What else can we say?
 Yoga works.

-Onto the findings: After 10 weeks, researchers didn’t actually see any “statistically significant results” between the group practicing yoga and the group participating in health education—but changes did become apparent after three to six months.
-At that point, the researchers found that “yoga was superior to health education in alleviating depression symptoms.”
+Onto the findings: After 10 weeks, researchers didn't actually see any "statistically significant results" between the group practising yoga and the group participating in health education.
+But changes did become apparent after three to six months.
+At that point, the researchers found that "yoga was superior to health education in alleviating depression symptoms."

 In other words, it does take time to notice significant improvements from weekly yoga.
 "Although we did not see a difference in depression symptoms at the end of the intervention period, yoga participants showed fewer depression symptoms over the entire follow-up period," the study said.
 "Benefits of yoga may accumulate over time."

 After the study was fully completed, the verdict was clear: "Yoga participants showed significantly better social and role functioning and general health perceptions over time."
 So no need to feel bad about missing out on your daily practice.
 Flow through once a week, and over time, it will do you more good than you know.

 Next up, find the right type of yoga for you.